near/core-contracts/lockup/README.md

 The amount withdrawn in the event of termination by NEAR foundation may be lower than the initial contract amount.
 It's because the contract has to maintain the minimum required balance to cover storage of the contract code and contract state.
-The balance can also be lower due to transaction fees spent by the owner, because owner has access keys on the account of the contract and the transaction fees are paid from the account balance.
 The amount of NEAR tokens locked to maintain the minimum storage balance is `35` NEAR.
 `35` NEAR is enough to cover storage for `350000` bytes on mainnet at price of `1` NEAR per `10000` bytes.